ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 ## Exercise 3: Clone MyShuttle from VSTS with Eclipse

-Next, we will clone the VSTS remote Git repository to a local Git repository and import the code to a project in Eclipse
+Next, we will clone the VSTS Git repository to a local Git repository and import the code to a project in Eclipse

 1. In the **Team Explorer** panel, choose **Git Repositories**.
 This will list all the Git repositories in the project.